-Power is currently provided by generators.
-Conditions of approval require the applicant to transition to use of 100% renewable energy (e.g., solar, wind, and/or hydropower) sources by January 1, 2026, with a generator to be used for emergencies only.
+Power is currently provided by solar power and proposes using grid power via PG&E. Conditions of approval require the applicant to transition to use of 100% renewable energy (e.g., solar, wind, and/or hydropower) sources by January 1, 2026, with a generator to be used for emergencies only.
 The project is conditioned that noise levels from generators measured at 100 feet or the edge of habitat, whichever is closer, shall be at or below 50 decibels (dB).
 Less than significant impact.